Wie shoots 67, wins LPGA LOTTE Championship

 The par-3 eighth brought Stanford, Wie and South Korea's Hyo Joo Kim to tie at 12 under.

-Stanford and Kim were unable to close that gap.
+Stanford and Kim were unable to close that gap as Wie won for the first time on American soil.

 "She's been playing great," Stanford said.
 "She's having a great year, so it was bound to happen.
 I just happened to be the one that caught the buzz saw."